 Hello!
-I am an Assistant Professor of Rhetoric and Writing at Virginia Tech where I research the rhetoric of higher education policy, histories of rhetoric, and writing pedagogy.
+I am an Associate Professor in the Department of English at Virginia Tech where I research the rhetoric of higher education policy, histories of rhetoric, and writing pedagogy.
+I am also the Director of the Rhetoric and Writing PhD program.

 Born and raised in the suburbs of Detroit, Michigan, I left the Midwest for the Pacific Northwest to pursue my B.A. at The Evergreen State College, an experimental, public liberal arts college.
 I went on to complete my M.A. in Liberal Arts from St. John’s College, Annapolis, and my Ph.D. in Rhetoric at Carnegie Mellon University.
 I currently teach courses in the Department of English at Virginia Tech on ancient and modern histories of rhetoric, critical theory, and professional and technical writing.